thomas-zahner/rustlab-2024-ratatui/workshop/02_tui.md

 It is time to switch to the `tui` directory (`cd tui/`) since we will be working there from now on.

+> [!NOTE]
+> Switch to `chapter-2` branch to get ready for this chapter:
+>
+> ```sh
+> git merge origin/chapter-2
+> ```

 Since our application will be reading events both from a TCP connection and the terminal, we will need to handle them concurrently.
 In Rust, we can achieve this by making our application asynchronous (or commonly known as "async").
 There are various runtimes available for async Rust, but we will be using the [`tokio`](https://tokio.rs) runtime for this workshop.

-Although it might sound a bit scary at first, all you need to do is add the `tokio` dependency and use the `tokio::main` attribute to make your application async.
+Although async might sound a bit scary at first, all you need to do is add the `tokio` dependency and use the `tokio::main` attribute to make your application async.

 On the other hand, we will be using Ratatui along with [`crossterm`](https://github.com/crossterm-rs/crossterm) backend, which provides cross-platform terminal event handling.